PaulYiUBC/CPSC-103---Practice-Problems/README.md

 For example, if a particular code review is very challenging and would like some assistance.
 Try going through the whole code review assignment - take note of which particular questions/lines of code is causing you the most frustration - make a note of what question you would like to ask (knowing that they will not give you the direct/full answer).

-You may find that doing this preparation that you may answer your original question.
+You may find that in doing this preparation that you may find the answer yourself.

 3) Keep up with the weekly assignments with efficient tools.
 I used Wunderlist/Google Calendar/Canvas notifications/Evernote to keep on top of all the deadlines you'll be responsible for.
 The Canvas mobile app is also very useful to quickly keep track of deadlines.